Volume Two — Article 5 Volume 2 | Archive | Home

 “... (as it is written, I have made thee a father of many nations,) before Him whom he believed, even God, who quickeneth the dead, and calleth those things which be not as though they were.”
 Rom.
 4:17.

 God did not pronounce Abraham a father after Isaac was born, but while Sarah was still barren.
 By faith Abraham accepted that he was a father because it was so in the Word of God rather than by empirical reality.
-In the same way, we are to believe when the gospel tells us that we have been reckoned righteous in Christ.
+In the same way, we are to believe when the gospel tells us that we repentant sinners who have called upon the name of Christ as our Savior and Lord have been reckoned righteous in Christ.
 If we stop to consider what we are, faith staggers as Abraham’s faith would have staggered if he had considered his own dead body and the deadness of Sarah’s womb.
 Therefore, in justification God “calleth those things which be not as though they were.”

-Thus the believer is secure only in the merciful reckoning of God.
+Thus the repentant believer is secure only in the merciful reckoning of God.
 The Lord accounts him as having more moral worth than the angels who have never sinned.
 But the believer knows that in himself he is not as he appears before God in His exalted Substitute.
 Indeed, his nature is still sinful, and the nearer he comes to Christ, the more sinful he sees himself to be.
-This keeps him humble, utterly dependent upon his Substitute in whom he stands wholly righteous, wholly acceptable in the sight of God.
+This keeps him humble and continually contrite of heart and utterly dependent upon his Substitute in whom he stands wholly righteous, wholly acceptable in the sight of God.